marcusmchale/algrow/README.md

 Algrow is a software tool for automated image annotation, segmentation and analysis.
-It was developed by [Dr Marcus McHale](https://github.com/marcusmchale) to support macro-algal disc phenotyping in the
-[Plant Systems Biology Laboratory](https://sulpice-lab.com/) of [Dr Ronan Sulpice](https://www.nuigalway.ie/our-research/people/natural-sciences/ronansulpice/) at the [University of Galway](https://www.universityofgalway.ie/).
+It was developed by [Dr Marcus McHale](https://github.com/marcusmchale) to support macro-algal disc and plant growth phenotyping in the [Plant Systems Biology Laboratory](https://sulpice-lab.com/) of [Dr Ronan Sulpice](https://www.nuigalway.ie/our-research/people/natural-sciences/ronansulpice/) at the [University of Galway](https://www.universityofgalway.ie/).
-AlGrow also has demonstrated utility in plant phenotyping.

 Features:
+  - Improved deterministic model for colour-based image segmentation
+    - Hulls (convex or alpha) flexibly define the target colour volume in a given 3D colour space
+      - Fixed thresholds are implicitly cubic selections
+      - Target means/kMeans are implicitly spherical selections
+    - Hulls can be intuitively trained by a user clicking on any currently unselected target regions.
+      - Either in the original image OR in the 3D projection of Lab colourspace
+      - Delta parameter generalises the model
+      - The same hull is easily shared/trained across multiple images
+    - Faster than many clustering or learning approaches
+      - GPU support through Open3D
+    - Suitable for developing ground truth images OR analysing large datasets.
+  - Automated annotation
+    - Automated target region detection using surrounding circles (e.g. typical pots)
+    - Relative indexation, supports:
+      - Multiple target units within arrays (plates/trays)
+      - Multiple arrays of units (plates/trays)
+      - Movement, provided relative positions are maintained
+      - Rotation, snaps plates/trays to nearest image axis alignment
+    - Optionally expand target area outside detected target circle (--circle_expansion)
+    - Alternative fixed target layout, custom target layout, or whole image processing.
+  - Statistical analysis
+    - Growth rate determination from slope of linear model of log-transformed area over time.
+    - Outlier identification by assessing model fit parameters (RSS)
-  - Interfaces:
+  - Interfaces (GUI/CLI)
-    - Graphical interface for configuration and analysis in desktop environments ([guide](./guide.md))
+    - Graphical interface is provided for configuration and analysis in desktop environments ([guide](./guide.md))
-    - Command line interface for subsequent high-throughput analysis
+    - Command line interface is provided for subsequent high-throughput analyses
-  - Segmentation
-    - Uses the convex/concave hull from selected target points to define the boundaries of target colour space.
-    - A deterministic model of target colour that improves on fixed threshold classification and performs
-    - Performs
-  -
-  - Annotation
-    - Automated target detection using surrounding circles (pots/rings)
-    - Supports multiplexed images with some target movement.
-  - Quality-control and debugging image outputs
+  - Quality-control (3 levels)
+    - DEBUG, many figures are generated, including; circle detection and clustering dendrograms for annotation.
+    - INFO, just the image mask and a summary overlay with outlined target and annotated indices.
+    - WARN, no debug images generated.

 ## Get started
 apt install python3.10
 apt install python3.10-venv

 ### Install a chosen distribution
 Download